AkhilaErrabelly/WeatherApplication/README.md

 "Weather App" is a simple weather forecast app, created in Angular 4.
 It displayes a list of predefined cities with main forecast information.
 By clicking on the city name, a page with extended forecast data is displayed.
-Also, there is a search input, to search extended forecast data for any city in the world.

-The forecast data is provided from openweathermap apis.
+The forecast data is provided from Wunderground apis.

 The app is responsive.